Future Health Collective

 Future Health Collective is a multi-disciplinary, cross-sector group geared to foster collaboration and radical innovation in areas of unmet need in health and social care with a vision to create better lives for people.
 The Collective builds ecosystems and collaborative networks to help corporates, start-ups, third sector and investors form strategic partnerships and facilitate smart investment- for long term, sustainable impact and positive change.
 By bringing diverse perspectives and experiences from government, industry and society we stimulate new ideas and interesting conversations through the lens of convergence from major global disruptive forces.

 Our first theme is on 'data that matters' in a digital economy.
-We held a round table on 17th November, 2017 hosted by the Government Office for Science, and with the support of our partners Auriens, Aging 2.0, Future Care Capital, Partnership for Change and Kent, Surrey & Sussex Academic Health Science Network (KSS AHSN), involved senior leaders from the NHS, social care, third sector, industry, technology and policy to explore specific opportunities and barriers of using data to underpin new, person-centric and outcome- focused models of health and care.
+This theme kicked off with a round table on 17th November, 2017 hosted by the Government Office for Science, and with the support of our partners Auriens, Aging 2.0, Future Care Capital, Partnership for Change and Kent, Surrey & Sussex Academic Health Science Network (KSS AHSN), involved senior leaders from the NHS, social care, third sector, industry, technology and policy to explore specific opportunities and barriers of using data to underpin new, person-centric and outcome- focused models of health and care.

-Our next theme is on new thinking in ageing and longevity, including prediction of life course and extension of ‘healthspan’ (not just lifespan).
+Our second theme is on new thinking in ageing and longevity, including prediction of life course and extension of ‘healthspan’ (not just lifespan).

-Through curated events and a collaboration platform with the D/SRUPTION HUB, we catalyse new thinking and doing, connect and build businesses of the future, link them to investment opportunities and de-risk disruption.
+Through curated events and a collaboration platform with the D/SRUPTION HUB, we are exploring new ideas and thinking on growing the ‘longevity dividend’ and creating businesses of the future that will harness the opportunities of the growing ageing demographic.

 The Future Health Collective is delighted to be working with the following partners.

 The Future Health Collective is chaired by Tina Woods, CEO of Collider Health, and inspired and informed by leading innovators, including: